 However, much like food and drink inside the parks, the costs can be somewhat inflated compared to similar items you can find either online or elsewhere in Orlando.

-However, there are some incredible souvenirs that can be purchased from the Universal Studios parks.
+However, there are some incredible Universal Studios collectables and souvenirs that can be purchased from inside the park.

 So much so that it can make buying nothing during your trip near impossible.

 Given this, you’ll want to budget at least $20 per person, per day to optionally spend on souvenirs – although significantly more than this may be required for fans of The Wizarding World of Harry Potter, Jurassic World and other Universal franchises.

 The amount of money you need to bring to the Universal Orlando Resort will vary significantly based on a variety of factors.
 However, typically we recommend around $100 per person, per day at the park.

 That being said, $100 is just an average and therefore there are many people who visit Universal Orlando and spend significantly less and that’s because there are several ways in which you can cut costs during your visit without compromising on the experience.